ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/deployment-anytrust.md

 - `InitialChainOwner`
 - `MaxCodeSize`
 - `MaxInitCodeSize`

-These parameters tailor the chain to your specific requirements and operational context.

-2. **Configuration of `RollupCreator` Params and Deployment of Anytrust on Orbit SDK**:

-    Uses the Orbit SDK's functionalities to configure the `RollupCreator` parameters.
-    This step involves preparing the deployment settings for the Anytrust chain, including the core contracts and operational parameters that govern the chain's functionality.

-3. **Getting the Anytrust Orbit Chain Information After Deployment**:

-    After deploying the Anytrust chain, it's crucial to retrieve detailed information about the deployment.
-This includes data about the core contracts, the configuration settings, and other relevant operational details.
-The Orbit SDK provides tools for extracting this information efficiently.

-4. **Setting Valid Keyset on Parent Chain**:

-    A unique aspect of the Anytrust model is setting up a valid keyset for the <a data-quicklook-from="arbitrum-rollup-chain">`Data Availability Committee (DAC)`</a> on the parent chain.
-This step involves defining and deploying a set of cryptographic keys that will be used by the DAC to ensure data availability and integrity.

-Each of these steps plays a vital role in the successful deployment and operation of an Anytrust Orbit chain.
-The upcoming sections will provide detailed explanations and guidance on how to accomplish each step, ensuring a smooth and effective deployment process.
-By following these guidelines, developers can leverage the capabilities of the Orbit SDK to set up an Anytrust chain that meets their specific needs and aligns with their project goals.

-#### 1. Chain Config Parameter

 The `chainConfig` parameter within the `Config` structure is an essential element for tailoring your Orbit chain according to specific needs.
 This parameter is particularly significant when setting up an Anytrust Orbit chain, as it includes configurations that distinguish it from a Rollup chain.
 The key parameter that differentiates an Anytrust chain in this context is the `DataAvailabilityCommittee`.